soedinglab/MMseqs2-App/headless/mcp-server/README.md

 mmseqs2-agent-mcp --gc               # collect it
 ```

-Both print a report to stderr and exit without starting a server.
-Artifacts expire two hours after
+Both print one report to stderr — `{ artifacts, results }` — and exit without starting a server.
+Each
-last access; the sweep is bounded, audited to `<stateDir>/artifact-gc-audit.jsonl` (rotated at 4 MB),
+sweep is bounded and audited to `<stateDir>/artifact-gc-audit.jsonl` (rotated at 4 MB), with a `scope`
-and cannot reach the ticket cache or selections, which live outside the directory it walks.
+field saying which collector wrote the line.

+The artifact sweep cannot reach the ticket cache: its root is a sibling of it, not its parent.
+The
+result sweep does walk `tickets/**`, and buys the guarantee back differently — it removes only files
+named `result-<entry>.json`, `foldmason.json` or `folddisco.json`, it never removes a directory, and
+`ticket.json` and `selections.json` are not candidates at any age.

 ## Tests